-Theology majors must successfully complete a minimum of thirty hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300-400 level, including at least two sections of THL 490 or 495 and the senior seminar, THL 496.
-The 30 hours in theology must include (at either the 200, 300, or 400 level) 2 courses (6 hours) in biblical category, 2 historical, 2 moral, 1 pastoral, and 1 systematic (as identified in the course descriptions below).
+Theology majors must successfully complete a minimum of 30 hours in theology, including the following courses: THL 101/190 and three other elective courses from the 200- or 300-level, and at least six courses at the 300- or 400-level, including at least two sections of THL 490 or 494/495 and the senior seminar, THL 496/497.
+The 30 hours in theology must include (at either the 200-, 300-, or 400-level) two courses (six hours) in biblical category, two historical, two moral, one pastoral, and one systematic (as identified in the course descriptions below).
 Students with their first major in theology must also complete an additional course in history and twelve hours in program electives (upper-division courses, only one of which may be in theology).
-To fulfill the speech competency requirement, majors may complete one of the following courses-CMM 150 or THR 250, 350, 494, or otherwise demonstrate and document speech competency.
 All courses of the major must have a grade of at least C- and a cumulative average of at least C (2.0).

-Comprehensive Experience: The senior seminar is a 3-credit-hour course taken in the senior year, culminating in a major research paper (20-30 pages long).
+Comprehensive Experience: The senior seminar is a three-credit-hour course taken in the senior year, culminating in a major research paper (20-30 pages long).
 The paper will be read by two faculty (the seminar director and a second reader) and presented by the student in a public forum.